Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online

 \subsubsection{Performance Metrics}

-We assess the overall performance of the proposed approach based on the following performance metrics. \textit{1) Time-averaged IoTD cost} $\frac{1}{T}\sum_{t=1}^{T}\sum_{m=1}^{M}C_m(t)$, which represents the average cumulative cost of all IoTDs per unit time. \textit{2) Average task completion latency} $\frac{1}{T}\sum_{t=1}^{T}\frac{1}{M}\sum_{m=1}^{M}T_m(t)$, which indicates the average latency for completing a task. \textit{3) Time-averaged IoTD energy consumption} $\sum_{t=1}^{T}\sum_{m=1}^{M}E_m(t)$, which signifies the cumulative energy consumption of IoTDs over the system timeline. \textit{4) Time-averaged UAV energy consumption} $\frac{1}{T}\sum_{t=1}^{T}E_u(t)$, which represents the average energy consumption of the UAV per unit time.
+We evaluate the overall performance of the proposed approach based on the following performance metrics. \textit{1) Time-averaged ISD cost} $\frac{1}{T}\sum_{t=1}^{T}\sum_{m=1}^{M}C_m(t)$, which represents the average cumulative cost of all ISDs per unit time. \textit{2) Average task completion latency} $\frac{1}{T}\sum_{t=1}^{T}\frac{1}{M}\sum_{m=1}^{M}T_m(t)$, which indicates the average latency for completing a task. \textit{3) Time-averaged ISD energy consumption} $\frac{1}{T}\sum_{t=1}^{T}\sum_{m=1}^{M}E_m(t)$, which signifies the cumulative energy consumption of ISDs over the system timeline. \textit{4) Time-averaged UAV energy consumption} $\frac{1}{T}\sum_{t=1}^{T}E_u(t)$, which means the average energy consumption of each SUAV per unit time.